JordyBaylac/typescript-from-swagger/README.md

-## Koa API + Auto-generated Swagger client (TS)
+## Auto-generated TypeScript Swagger client (TS)

-Koa API communicating with an external Pets API using a generated TypeScript Swagger client
+We will create a basic API using the Koa framework.
+This API will then communicate with an external Pets API using an auto-generated TypeScript Client.
+The Client is based on a external Swagger API definition

 This project is composed of:

-- **src/app**: the NodeJS API using Koa framework.
+- **src/app**: the NodeJS API using Koa.
 It exposes only one method (*find-pets*)
-- **src/services**: an auto-generated TypeScript Swagger Client based on a swagger API definition.
+- **src/services**: interface and implementation of the auto-generated TypeScript Client.

 ## Swagger Pets API